- Location: Iowa

 If you are outside the state and want to know about road conditions where you are, just dial 511.
 Check to see if you're in a covered area first.

 If you're outside of Iowa and want to know about Iowa road conditions, dial (800) 288-1047.
 You may also use this toll-free number if your phone service provider does not participate in the 511 effort.

 While the 511 Travel Information service can be quite useful, it's a good idea to avoid calling while driving.
-Although Iowa has no specific laws banning cell phone usage in motor vehicles, research has shown that driving while talking on your cell phone poses a significant safety hazard.
+Research has shown that driving while talking on your cell phone poses a significant safety hazard.
 In fact, distracted drivers have nearly as many accidents as those who are driving under the influence of drugs or alcohol.